ilic5000/pabkvizgenerator/README.md

 You can find the next game intro, which is surely the previous game's end.

 ##### Before 106th season
-Before 106th season (before `4.5.2018`) the game intro was played on the big screen behind the TV show hosts.
-So this straightforward way of matching templates cannot work just as well as after 106th season episodes.
+Before the 106th season (before `4.5.2018`) the game intro was played on the big screen behind the TV show hosts.
+So this straightforward way of matching templates cannot work just as well as after the 106th season episodes.

 <img src="./docs/img/slagalica-stara-ko-zna-zna-intro-example.png" width="70%"/>